pciet/wichess/docs/freebsd.md

 [balenaEtcher](https://www.balena.io/etcher/) was mentioned in Ubuntu USB drive imaging instructions I found.
 Etcher worked for me with the .img, so try that if you're using macOS.

-(A guess is that the MBR format in the image isn't compatible with my target desktop computer, so perhaps converting the image to GPT would be a step to add for the dd approach.)

 With the bootable USB drive I then installed FreeBSD onto the target computer, by selecting the USB drive from the boot menu gotten to with a press of F12 right away at power on (look for "boot menu" when the computer first turns on for the right key to press).
 Follow the installer instructions.

 An Internet connection will be required for the next steps, so be sure networking is configured.
 I use the root account to install software needed for Wisconsin Chess, then a user account is used to run Wisconsin Chess.

 ## 2. Install Go

-I installed the latest version of Go which is 1.14.3 while I'm typing this guide.
+I installed the latest version of Go (1.14.3 while I'm typing this guide).
 HTTPS is used to get it which requires installation of security certificates first.

 Do the following as the root user.